wp-plugins/marctv-xbox-360voice-blog/readme.txt

 * Upload the "MarcTV XBOX 360Voice Blog" plugin to your plugin folder or install from within wordpress
 * Activate it.
 * Enter your XBOX Live Gamertag in the "XBOX 360 Voice Blog" option page under settings.
+* Customize the settings according to your needs
 * Save your settings
 * Go to "Appearance" -> "Widgets"
 * Drag the "XBOX360Voice"- Widget into your sidebar